qubered/asset-tools/README.md

 # Asset Tools
-Real name to come when i have some creativity..
+Real name to come when I have some creativity..

 ## What is this?
 A entertainment industry focused app for managing assets and rentals.